spearwolf/picimo/packages/picimo/README.md

 A key feature of picimo is that it is easy to [create sprites (with custom shaders) and provide an extremely simple OO-based API](./src/sprites/README.md) to use these sprites without having to worry about the WebGL boilerplate and internals such as attribute buffer arrays or geometry instancing.

+One of the first ideas for this library was that it should be as simple as possible to display [pixel art](https://en.wikipedia.org/wiki/Pixel_art) graphics in a [responsive design aware environment](./src/projection), picimo generally supports this in many places.

 ## Development Setup

 You will need [Node.js](https://nodejs.org/) **version v10+** and [yarn](https://yarnpkg.com/).